styler00dollar/VSGAN-tensorrt-docker/README.md

 onnx | - | yes | - | - | - | - | - | - | - | yes | - | - | - | - | - | - | - | -

 Some important things:
+- If you are on Windows, install all the latest updates first, otherwise wsl won't work properly.
+21H2 minimum.
 - Do not use `webm` video, webm is often broken.
 It can work, but don't complain about broken output afterwards.
 - Processing variable framerate (vfr) video is dangerous, but you can try to use fpsnum and fpsden.
 I would recommend to just render the input video into constant framerate (crf).
 - `x264` can be faster than `ffmpeg`, use that instead.